gatsbyjs/gatsby/CONTRIBUTING.md

 To use this, first install [redux-devtools-extension](https://github.com/zalmoxisus/redux-devtools-extension) in your browser.
 Then in your Gatsby repo, run `npm run remotedev`.
-Then in your site directory run `gatsby develop`.
+Then in your site directory run `REDUX_DEVTOOLS=true gatsby develop`.
+Depending on your operating system and shell, you may need to modify how you set the `REDUX_DEVTOOLS` environment variable.

 At this point, your site will be sending Redux actions and state to the remote server.